IBM-Cloud/docs/services/IoT/applications/libraries/java.md

 ## Subscribing to device status
 {: #subscribing_device_status}

 Similar to subscribing to device events, applications can subscribe to device status, such as device connect and disconnect to {{site.data.keyword.iot_short_notm}}.
 By default, this subscription subscribes to status updates for all connected devices.
-Use the device type and device id parameters to control the scope of the subscription.
+Use the device type and device ID parameters to control the scope of the subscription.
 The following code samples show how you can use these parameters to define the scope of a subscription:

 ### Subscribe to status updates for all devices